About Strawberry Persian & Pedigree Rescue

 - To keep a cat as long as they need in our home or a fosterer’s home until they are ready for rehoming.

 - To take many older cats or ones needing surgery and our aim is nurse and rehome.
 For a few end of life cats who deteriorated or were terminally ill, we have cared and loved for as long as we and our vet feels they are not suffering.
-We may place these in a forever foster if that is the right thing for that cat, if we can find space, but we usually have people adopt them if we can find someone (can be very difficult, as it is heartbreaking nursing each one for a few months, then another one or two at the same time, then the next that needs us…).
+We may place these in a forever foster with one of our team if that is the right thing for that cat, but we usually have people adopt them if we can find someone (can be very difficult, as it is heartbreaking nursing each one for a few months, then another one or two at the same time, then the next that needs us…).
 We have only limited space for this, as we are just a couple with a home with some friends who can take on maybe just one extra cat, and we also take so many older cats already to do all vet work for rehoming.
 The few end of life cat we take who needs constant medication and nursing, have to be in our homes and with our own cats, so this is not possible for cats hating other pets or who are infectious.

 Many helpers or adopted stay part of our Strawberry group, if they want to help, and gatherings and fundraisers are fun.